Mathematica Inc.

 Mathematica, Inc., formerly Mathematica Policy Research, is an American research organization and consulting company headquartered in Princeton, New Jersey.
 The company provides data science, social science, and technological services for social policy initiatives.
-At the end of 2024, Mathematica employed approximately 1,900 researchers, analysts, technologists, and practitioners in nine offices across the United States: Princeton, New Jersey; Cambridge, Massachusetts; Chicago, Illinois; Washington, DC; Ann Arbor, Michigan; Seattle, Washington; Woodlawn, Maryland; Tucson, Arizona and Oakland, California.
+At the end of 2024, Mathematica employed approximately 1,900 researchers, analysts, technologists, and practitioners in nine offices across the United States: Princeton, New Jersey; Cambridge, Massachusetts; Chicago, Illinois; Washington, D.C.; Ann Arbor, Michigan; Seattle, Washington; Woodlawn, Maryland; Tucson, Arizona; and Oakland, California.
 In 2018, the company acquired EDI Global, a data research company based in the United Kingdom and Africa.
 Mathematica's clients include federal agencies, state and local governments, foundations, universities, private-sector companies, and international organizations.

 History

 The Industrial Surveys Company was founded by Samuel G. Barton in the late 1930s and merged with the Market Research Corporation of America (MRCA) in 1951.
 Oskar Morgenstern started a consultancy with other Princeton professors in 1958, becoming part of MRCA in 1959.
 The unit, known as Mathematica in the 1960s, was spun off in 1968 to allow for faster growth.
 Morgenstern remained chairman of the new corporation.

 Historically, Mathematica had three divisions: Mathematica Products Group, best known for developing RAMIS, a fourth-generation programming language; MathTech, the company's technical and economic consulting group doing research projects and computer systems other than RAMIS; and Mathematica Policy Research, whose strength was in social experiments and surveys.

 From 1968 until the early 1980s, the original Mathematica was largely owned by a group of Mathematics and Economics professors at Princeton University who, as they aged, opted to cash out by selling.
 The company's stock was split 3-for-2 in 1982 in anticipation, and Martin Marietta acquired all outstanding Mathematica stock the following year.
 This resulted in the following: